← All varieties

 Dodge's Crimson

-Originated with J. W. Dodge of Pomona, Tennessee.
+Originated with J. W. Dodge, Pomona, Tennessee.
+Also known as Cumberland Black.

-A free grower with a round or spreading head.
-Slender limbs droop noticeably under the weight of fruit.
-Young shoots are very dark brown.
+A free grower, making a round or spreading head.
+Limbs are slender and droop considerably with the weight of the fruit.
+Young shoots very dark brown.
 An annual and great bearer.

-Deep rich red, almost purplish, with few small light dots.
+Skin: Deep rich red, almost purplish.
+Few small light dots.

 Season